 In partnership with ATLAS Space Operations, Quintillion has helped build North America’s highest latitude satellite ground station in Utqiaġvik, Alaska.
 It is located 320 miles north of the Arctic Circle and is connected to major internet exchanges in the rest of the United States through fiber.
 It currently operates on S and X bands and is being designed to operate with K band.

 The Quintillion-Atlas HiLDA Ground Station is a hallmark of America’s progress in connecting the Arctic to the rest of the world.
-It is a major step in increasing national security as US-based companies launching polar-orbiting satellites no longer must rely on foreign ground stations to download and backup data.
+It is a major step toward increasing national security as US-based companies launching polar-orbiting satellites no longer must rely on foreign ground stations to download and backup data.

 Follow Our Progress